Bangor University: Origins

+In 1858, the British and Foreign School Society and Hugh Owen founded the Bangor Normal College, for training schoolteachers for its British Schools in Wales.

+In October 1872, University College Wales, Aberystwyth opened, with 26 students.
+In October 1875, chapels in Wales raised the next tranche of funds from over 70,000 contributors.

 The foundation of the University College of North Wales in 1884 was the result of a campaign for better higher education in Wales.
-In 1880, parliament appointed Lord Aberdare to chair a Departmental Committee on Intermediate and Higher Education in Wales and Monmouthshire, and in 1881 it published the Aberdare Report, which recommended the creation of two university colleges in Wales, one in the south and another in the north.
+In 1880, parliament appointed Lord Aberdare to chair a Departmental Committee on Intermediate and Higher Education in Wales and Monmouthshire, and in 1881 it published the Aberdare Report, which recommended the creation of two further university colleges in Wales, one in the south and another in the north.
 At the beginning of 1883, a conference took place at Chester to consider the question of a college for North Wales, and this passed a resolution which created a committee for choosing a location and pursuing the matter.
 In January, Lord Penrhyn, Lord Lieutenant of Caernarvonshire, promised a contribution of £1,000.
 By May of that year, £6,000 had been raised for establishing such a college, and the British government had promised an annual grant of £4,000 towards its running costs.
 As it became clear that the planning was likely to succeed, there was intense rivalry among the towns of North Wales over which was to be the home of the new college, and several of them established local committees to pursue their claims.
 Bangor, Caernarfon, Conwy, Denbigh, Rhyl, and Wrexham were on the shortlist of the General Purposes Committee of the College for North Wales, and in the end Bangor was chosen.